 2018 homecoming king and queen talk UMSL pride, rewarding student journeys

-Year after year, Ares Boria Lopez leaves her home country of Spain to return to the University of Missouri–St. Louis – a place where she feels welcomed, understood and appreciated.
+Year after year, Ares Boira Lopez leaves her home country of Spain to return to the University of Missouri–St. Louis – a place where she feels welcomed, understood and appreciated.

 The UMSL student body validated those sentiments on Saturday when the psychology major and women’s golfer was named the 2018 homecoming queen.
 She was crowned alongside triple major Yaniv Dudaie during the Homecoming Dinner and Dance at the Hilton St. Louis at the Ballpark.

 The newly announced king and queen caught up with UMSL Daily after their coronation to discuss what it was like to win and other favorite UMSL memories.

 How does it feel to be UMSL royalty?

 Ares Boira Lopez: It feels great.
 When I was named homecoming queen, I was shocked and I could not believe it at first.
 After a few seconds, I could just hear everyone cheering and smiling at me.
 I felt accomplished and successful.
 I felt recognized for all the effort I put into every homecoming event.
 Honestly, every candidate deserved it.
 Working next to them was a pleasure, and we all represented the UMSL spirit.

 Yaniv Dudaie: It feels fulfilling.
 My only goal in running for homecoming was to be a part of the students driving student engagement and creating a sense of belonging on campus.
 Throughout the spirit week events, I was able to see students taking part and engaging.

 What was your favorite part of homecoming week?

 ABL: Definitely the lip sync!
 I did not want it to end.
 I was really impressed by every group’s performance.
 I enjoyed it a lot, especially when performing.
 At first, I was nervous.
 But once I was on stage, I loved every second of it.
 I thought every member showed their personality in a creative and entertaining way.